 “It’s not what we do once in a while that shapes our lives, but what we do consistently.”
 Tony Robbins

 This is especially true if you’ve got a team working remotely.
-It’s absolutely vital they’re really clear on how to do the work they need to do, even when things vary.
-Especially if the task is more complex or creative in nature.
+They must be really clear on how to do the work they need to do, even when things vary.
+Especially if the task is more complex or creative.
 Communication is super important.
-44% of remote workers say that problems in communication affect their employee/manager relationships, and thus affects their work.
+44% of remote workers say that problems in communication affect their employee/manager relationships, and thus affect their work.

 Managing business systems should be core to your business, even with non-standard tasks.
 So let’s look at ways to help with Physical, Complex, Creative, and Expert tasks.

-The first area of business you need to be really clear on are the physical tasks not done on a computer.
+The first area of business you need to be clear on is the physical tasks not done on a computer.
 Managing business systems that are not directly tied to the network throws up a whole different area of challenge.
 So what can you do?